 5. Do you

 Etsy is a place for the old, the homemade, and the handmade.
-Most of what is sold on Etsy are sold by independent buyers who make it themselves and sell it to you.
+Most of what is sold on Etsy is sold by independent buyers who make it themselves and sell it to you.

 So you’re free to make what you want and sell it without any reservations.
 You can just do you and, hopefully, make some money out of your self-expression.